JLMadsen/GeoTrace/README.md

 Create an enviorment variable, `tr_api_key`, with a key from https://ipgeolocation.io/.

-## About

-This program was made in the span of a week as one of my side projects during the summer.

-Watching the development of <a href="https://github.com/SerenityOS/serenity">SerenityOS</a> made me want to give C++ another try.

 ## Options

 There are a couple optional ways to draw the map: